Chipco: Biography

 Shortly before the Second Seminole War started, Chipco had risen to the position of chief among the Muscogee-speaking Seminoles.
 Around this time, President Andrew Jackson signed the Indian Removal Act, with the goal of ethnically cleansing the Seminoles from Florida.
 President Jackson also appointed Wiley Thompson, a former congressman from Georgia, to oversee the removal of the Seminoles from Florida.
-Chipco and many other prominent Seminoles such as Abiaka and Osceola, staunchly opposed the Indian Removal policy.
+Chipco and many other prominent Mikasuki and Seminole leaders such as Abiaka and Osceola, staunchly opposed the Indian Removal policy.

 Once it became clear that the Seminoles would not be removed without a fight, both sides made preparations for war.
 In December 1835 General Duncan Clinch ordered a column of U.S. Army troops to march from Fort Brooke up north to Fort King in order to strengthen Fort King's defenses against an impending Seminole attack.
 This column was led by Major Francis Dade and was made up of 110 soldiers and 1 six-pounder cannon.
 While marching north on December 28, 1835, the U.S. soldiers were ambushed by a force of Seminole warriors, which included Chief Chipco.
 The Seminoles wiped out the army column and killed nearly all the soldiers, including Major Dade.
 This would subsequently be known as the Dade Battle, and it would mark the start of the Second Seminole War.
 Chipco fought all throughout the Second Seminole War, and he was never killed or captured.
 Chipco would employ guerrilla warfare tactics by staying hidden in the wilderness and leading his warriors on raids.
 In 1839, Chipco led a raid on Fort Cummings near Lake Rochelle.
 During this raid, Chipco killed a U.S. Army sentry, scalped him, and took his gun.
 Chipco's last known location during the Second Seminole War before hostilities ended in 1842 was around Lake Istokpoga.

 Chipco fought against the U.S. Army at the Dade Battle in 1835.
 This lithograph shows Edmund Gaines' men finding the fallen U.S. troops who were killed in the battle.